-Agriculture is a source for three primary GHGs - carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) - but agriculture can also be a sink for CO2 through C sequestration into biomass products and soil organic matter (Johnson et al., 2007).
+Agriculture is a source for three primary GHGs - carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O) - but agriculture can also be a sink for CO_2 through C sequestration into biomass products and soil organic matter [15].

-A growing awareness is emerging that the stability and resiliency of agricultural landscapes appear to be impaired by enterprise specialization, concentration of operations, and expansion of scale, which have spatially and temporally compartmentalized and disrupted energy and nutrient cycles in a manner far removed from natural ecosystem cycling (Gates, 2003).
-Reduction of crop diversity within landscape mosaics and within crop rotations due to the disappearance of forage crops and grass-land areas reduces the potential attainment of ecosystem services traditionally served by diversified ICLS, such as improving soil structure, water infiltration, nutrient cycling, soil organic C sequestration, and soil biological diversity; and controlling weed communities, insects, and disease populations (Franzluebbers et al., 2011).
-Greater integration of crop and livestock enterprises may impart major benefits to the environment and to development of a sustainable agricultural production system by (Franzluebbers, 2007):
+A growing awareness is emerging that the stability and resiliency of agricultural landscapes appear to be impaired by enterprise specialization, concentration of operations, and expansion of scale, which have spatially and temporally compartmentalized and disrupted energy and nutrient cycles in a manner far removed from natural ecosystem cycling [12].
+Reduction of crop diversity within landscape mosaics and within crop rotations due to the disappearance of forage crops and grassland areas reduces the potential attainment of ecosystem services traditionally offered by diversified ICLS, such as improving soil structure, water infiltration, nutrient cycling, soil organic C sequestration, and soil biological diversity; and controlling weed communities, insects, and disease populations [8].
+Greater integration of crop and livestock enterprises may impart major benefits to the environment and to development of a sustainable agricultural production system by [5]: